Pregnenolone - A Comprehensive Review for Health, Perimenopause, and Aging

 There's a lot here so we're only going to touch on some highlights.

-When you're mind is functioning at full speed, lots has to go right including a wide range of hormone-neurotransmitter interactions.
+When you're mind is functioning at full speed, a lot has to go right including a wide range of hormone-neurotransmitter interactions.

 Remember what it felt like to be 18 and everything was firing on full cylinders?